shanonhmhsu/shanonhmhsu.github.io/index.md

 layout: home
 ---

 Welcome!
-I will spend 2025–26 as a Visiting Scholar in the Economics Department at Harvard, then join National Taiwan University as an Assistant Professor of Economics in 2026.
+I am a Visiting Scholar in the Economics Department at Harvard.
+I will join National Taiwan University as an Assistant Professor of Economics in 2026.

 I am interested in economic geography, economic history, and development economics.
 I study how social and economic forces shape regional development and long-run spatial dynamics, with a focus on agglomeration and technological transitions.